processing

 use all device memory

 Enable this option to allow darktable to use all OpenCL memory on all devices except for a safety margin (headroom).
-The headroom default is 600MB by default but may also be specified per-device.
+The default headroom is 600MB and can also be specified on a per-device basis.

 OpenCL drivers